Here are the facts about the great composer – Beethoven (1770 – 1827). Real also the complete Beethoven Biography and the best of Beethoven works.

 - Beethoven’s Ninth Symphony is often known as the Choral Symphony – it was the first symphony ever to have parts for singers.

 - A disco version of Beethoven’s Fifth Symphony arranged by Walter Murphy and called ‘A Fifth of Beethoven’, was used in the film Saturday Night Fever.
 The use of the word ‘Fifth’ in this context was referring to a bottle of liquor which was usually sold in bottles that contained a fifth of a gallon.

 - The Seventh Symphony by Beethoven was used in the 2010 award-winning film, ‘The Kings Speech’.

 - Beethoven’s father, a failed musician, was a bully.
-He realised his son’s talent and, seeing financial rewards for himself, decided that he should be the new Mozart – he made the young Ludwig practice for hours.
-He died in 1792 before Beethoven’s greatness was truly realised.
+He realized his son’s talent and, seeing financial rewards for himself, decided that he should be the new Mozart – he made the young Ludwig practice for hours.
+He died in 1792 before Beethoven’s greatness was truly realized.

 - Young Ludwig had to leave school aged only 11 to help with family duties.
 As a result, he never learned to do multiplication or division.

 - Beethoven didn’t call his Sonata Opus 27, No. 2 the ‘Moonlight’ He called it No. 14.
 The name was penned by the German poet Ludwig Rellstab, some years after Beethoven had died.
 Apparently, the poet thought the music sounded like moonlight reflecting on Lake Lucerne.
 The name stuck.

 - Beethoven’s Third Symphony, known as the Eroica, was initially dedicated to Napoleon Bonaparte, whose ideas were mightily respected by Beethoven.
 However, when Napoleon declared himself Emperor, Beethoven went into one of his rages, ripped off the front page of the score, and scribbled out Napoleon’s name from the work.